UBlock Origin: Blocking and filtering

+uBlock Origin supports multiple improvements over the original uBlock, such as color vision deficiency mode, a DOM inspector, and dynamic URL filtering.

 There used to be a feature that protected against IP address leaks via WebRTC.
 However, this feature was removed in version 1.38 for all platforms except Android, as most browsers no longer have vulnerabilities related to WebRTC leaks.

 Site-specific switches to toggle the blocking of pop-ups, strict domain blocking, cosmetic filtering, blocking remote fonts, and JavaScript disabling were also added to uBlock Origin.
 The Firefox version of uBlock Origin has an extra feature which helps to foil attempts by web sites to circumvent blockers.

 uBlock Origin also supports modifying the response body of a request using the =replace directive.
 This allows it to effectively alter and deliver the modified response directly to the browser.
 However, this functionality is currently supported only on Firefox and Firefox-based browsers.

 Performance and efficiency

 Technology websites and user reviews for uBlock Origin have regarded the extension as less resource-intensive than extensions that provide similar feature sets such as Adblock Plus.
 A benchmark test, conducted in August 2015 with ten blocking extensions, showed uBlock Origin as the most resource-efficient among the extensions tested.

 uBlock Origin surveys what style resources are required for an individual web page rather than relying on a universal style sheet.
 The extension takes a snapshot of the filters the user has enabled, which contributes to accelerated browser start-up speed when compared to retrieving filters from cache every time.